mykola-riabov/custom-cosmos-address/README.md

 # 🧪 vanity-osmo

 **vanity-osmo** is a blazing-fast vanity address generator for the **Osmosis blockchain** (`osmo1...`).
-It uses **GPU acceleration via CUDA** and supports matching prefixes and suffixes.
+It uses **GPU acceleration via CUDA** and optionally **parallel CPU filtering**.

 ---

 ## 🚀 Features

 - ✅ Generate Osmosis addresses with custom prefix and/or suffix
-- ⚡ GPU-accelerated using PyCUDA + SHA256 + RIPEMD160
+- ⚡ GPU-accelerated with PyCUDA
+- 🧵 Optional CPU multiprocessing for filtering (via `--pool`)
+- 🔐 Control key entropy strength (128–256 bits)
 - 🔥 Real-time speed and temperature display (CPU/GPU)
-- 📦 Installable via `.deb` package
-- 🧠 Output includes mnemonic, private key, and address
+- 🧠 Optional mnemonic support (can be disabled)
 - 🛑 Graceful exit with `Ctrl+C`

 ---